-Founded in 1958, the Whitefish Bay Garden Club has been protecting natural spaces for wildlife and people, beautifying civic grounds, and stimulating an interest in horticulture and home gardens.
-Initially our organization met in members’ homes, arranged flowers, and enjoyed each other’s company.
-But soon the Club took on new projects: maintaining the gardens around the century old farmhouse near the old Armory, competing in the Art-In-Bloom competition with the Milwaukee Art Museum, and in 1968 the Club reached outside of our community to found Riveredge Nature Center in Saukville.
-Recently we have established several projects in our village: weeding Klode Park, becoming a Bird City, supporting Green Day in the Bay, establishing the Cahill Butterfly Garden and the Lydell Recreation Center garden, remembering our neighbors facing hardships through our Forget-Me-Not program, and hosting the first Garden Walk in the Bay.
+Since 1958, the Whitefish Bay Garden Club has been protecting natural spaces for wildlife and people, beautifying civic grounds, and stimulating an interest in horticulture and home gardens.
+In 1968 the Club reached outside of our community to found Riveredge Nature Center in Saukville, a growing and thriving space for learning and experiences grounded in our natural world.
+Recently we have established several projects in our village: weeding Klode Park, becoming a Bird City, supporting Bay Day, establishing the Cahill Butterfly Garden and the Lydell Community Center garden, remembering our neighbors facing hardships through our Forget-Me-Not program, and hosting the first Garden Walk in the Bay.
 We are committed to continuing our mission into the next decade: growing a greener village …one garden at a time.

 The mission of the Whitefish Bay Garden Club is to stimulate an interest in horticulture and the development of gardens, protect natural surroundings, and beautify civic grounds.

 Support the Whitefish Bay Garden Club 501 (c)(3) and its environmental efforts!

 For $100 have a special message engraved on a Celebration garden stone for a special person in your life, to memorialize a person or a pet, or to put in your garden .
 It makes a lovely addition to any garden or request that it be placed at one of the Village gardens.

 Email us at email@example.com or fill out the PDF order form just below.